hdShang/arxiv-daily/docs/cs-RO/2025-09-23/papers/250919480v1-omnivla-an-omni-modal-vision-language-action-model-for-robot-navigat.md

 ---
 layout: default
-title: OmniVLA: An Omni-Modal Vision-Language-Action Model for Robot Navigation
+title: "OmniVLA: An Omni-Modal Vision-Language-Action Model for Robot Navigation"
 ---

 # OmniVLA: An Omni-Modal Vision-Language-Action Model for Robot Navigation